Quest-maker-team/quest-maker/website/api/api.md

 General schema: `DELETE api/entity/{entity_id}`.

+* If the entity is quest, all information will be deleted.
+* If the entity is question then related answers, hints and movements will be deleted.
-If the entity was a graph node, the related nodes will be deleted recursively.
+* If the entity is  movement then related place will be deleted.
+* If the entity is answer or movement, quest graph can become disconnected.
+*With deletion of quest, questions or hints related files will be deleted too.